-Although the up-front capital cost was more, the potential to receive upfront ECO funding provided by Kensa’s unique partnership with EDF Energy, along with twenty years of Non Domestic RHI income, plus significantly lower maintenance costs, meant that this system would more than pay for itself in the long-run.
+Although the up-front capital cost was more, the potential to receive upfront ECO funding provided by Kensa’s unique partnership with EDF Energy, along with twenty years of Non Domestic RHI (this scheme has closed) income, plus significantly lower maintenance costs, meant that this system would more than pay for itself in the long-run.
 It was the cheapest long-term solution.

 In addition, the running costs for the residents would be the lowest possible helping to address fuel poverty.
 All of this was enough to convince the Hanover board to opt for Kensa micro-district ground source heating.